twonfi/EPS_Website/README.md

 # EPS_Website
-This is the Elgin Park Website source code.
+This is the Elgin Park Website source code updated.
+This will now be the offical website source code.

 The EPS computer club made this.
-Very epic commentary I know.

-mrflflfll was here(didnt make this lol)
+Changes in this update includes:

+GUI changes
+Club list